Alan Hall: Career and research

 In 2005, there was an abundance of activators and targets of the Rho pathway that had been identified, yet very little investigation into the way in which specificity of the pathway is maintained.
 It was known at this point that several identified Rho targets were structurally similar to scaffold proteins, which have been shown in the past to mediate interaction specificity in other pathways.
 Hall used immunoprecipitation assays to show that CNK1, a scaffold protein-like target of Rho, interacts with two Rho-specific GEFs (Net1 and p115RhoGEF) and two kinases of the JNK MAP kinase pathway (MLK2 and MKK7).
 He then determined that CNK1 acts together with these four targets to activate the JNK MAP kinase pathway, but not other Rho-activated pathways.
 This led to the conclusion that CNK1 couples specific Rho exchange factors to the JNK MAP kinase pathway, providing specificity.
 In the same year, Hall investigated the role of the small GTPase Ral in neurite branching.
 After microinjection of cortical and sympathetic neurons with active and dominant-negative Ral, the staining of the cells with antibodies showed that the increases in neurite branching was directly linked to the presence of active Ral.
 Further evidence of the importance of Ral was provided when cortical neurons were depleted of endogenous RalA and RalB isoforms by RNA interference (RNAi) and showed a decrease in the branching.
-By plating SCG on plastic dishes in presence of different substrates, Hall realised that Ral was activated by laminin to induce this branching.
+By plating SCG on plastic dishes in the presence of different substrates, Hall realised that Ral was activated by laminin to induce this branching.
 In fact, Ral-dependent branching implicated the phosphorylation of growth-associated protein GAP-43.
 Finally, Ral mutants unable to bind to their specific effector proteins showed that RalA and RalB isoforms promote branching through exocyst complex and phospholipase D respectively.

 In 2010, Hall analysed a number of Rho signalling pathways, which regulate the formation of apical junctions in human bronchial epithelial (HBE) cells.
 Downregulation of RhoA in the HBE cell lines using siRNAs showed a lack of apical junction formation in contrast with the controls.
 The siRNAs that targeted RhoA had no effect on other members of the Rho family.
 Further analysis showed that PRK2, a direct target of Rho, is required for the formation of apical junctions.
 Mutational variants of PRK2 were used to discover that although initial formation of pre-apical junctions isn't blocked, the maturation process into true apical junctions is prevented.

 Hall's research has had wide implications across human health and disease, particularly cancer.
 In addition, a generation of cell biologists was educated and trained under his supervision across two continents.